I'm into Something Good: Cover versions

 The song was featured in the 1988 film The Naked Gun: From the Files of Police Squad!.
 From its inclusion in the soundtrack, a solo version by Herman's Hermits frontman Peter Noone climbed the adult contemporary chart that year.

-The song was featured in the 1999 film "The Brave Little Toaster to the Rescue", in the opening credits and also when the Master puts the WFC 11-12-55 into Radio and turns him on.
+The song was featured in the 1997 film The Brave Little Toaster to the Rescue, in the opening credits and also when the Master puts the WFC 11-12-55 into Radio and turns him on.

 Brian Wilson covered the song, which features Carole King, and it is included in the Best Buy edition of his 2008 album, That Lucky Old Sun.

 The Bird and the Bee covered the song and released it as a single in March 2010.
 Their version was also included on the soundtrack for the film, Valentine's Day and television Love Bites show season 1 episode 6 "TMI."

-On television, the sitcom The Partridge Family featured a cover version (lead vocal by David Cassidy) recorded in 1973, that was seen twice during the fourth season.
-The song (produced by Wes Farrell) was never officially released on either vinyl or CD.
+This song was featured on the television sitcom The Partridge Family in 1973, with lead vocals by David Cassidy.
+This cover version, produced by Wes Farrell, appeared twice during the fourth season.
+However, it was never officially released on either vinyl or CD.

 Another version was recorded as part of The Langley Schools Music Project in 1976.

-The Stool Pigeons covered the song in 1999 on their Herman's Hermits tribute album Rule, Hermania!.

-Using the title "Something Good" Marianne Faithfull covered the song on her 2002 album Kissin Time.
+Using the title "Something Good", Marianne Faithfull covered the song on her 2002 album Kissin Time.
 It featured Billy Corgan as a guest musician.

-The song was included in the CD release of the 1982 album by Janis Siegel, "Experiment in White".
+The song was included on the CD release of Janis Siegel's 1982 album, Experiment in White.

-In 2020, the famous party band The Gypsy Queens recorded the song as the first single of their album "Reminiscing with Friends" (2022), in Los Angeles, at The Village Studios, Featuring the original Herman's Hermits lead singer Peter Noone, and produced by multiple Grammy winner producer Larry Klein.
+In 2020, the famous party band The Gypsy Queens recorded the song as the first single of their album Reminiscing with Friends (2022), in Los Angeles, at The Village Studios, Featuring the original Herman's Hermits lead singer Peter Noone, and produced by multiple Grammy winner producer Larry Klein.
 It was released 12 February 2021, under the label Sonico Productions.

-In 2021, the animated series F Is for Family featured an unpracticed rendition of the song in season 5 episode 2.
+In 2021, the animated series F Is for Family featured an unpracticed rendition of the song in season 5, episode 2.